eugenwintersberger/pni-libraries.libpniio/_sources/users_guide/nexus_search.rst.txt

    nexus::DatasetList datasets_1d = nexus::search(entry,Is1dDataset(),true);

-Because looking for base classes is such a common taks *libpniio* provides a set of predefined predicates dedicated to this purpose.
+Because looking for base classes is such a common taks *libpninexus* provides a set of predefined predicates dedicated to this purpose.
 The fundamental predicate type to look for base classes is :cpp:class:`nexus::IsBaseClass`.